JONSASSE/432-2018/slides/class02/README.md

 ## Deliverables

 1. **Roster Check**.
-An initial course roster is available at **XXXXXXXXXXXXXXXXXX**.
-Please enter the Google Doc, and verify the information (adding whatever might be missing.)
+An initial course roster is available in [this Google Spreadsheet](https://docs.google.com/spreadsheets/d/1ZbTK4ldaex03ez-TSTq7btOW15XOv9J2ZpIbKh0GBYU/edit?usp=sharing).
+Please visit the Google Doc, and verify the information (editing where needed, and adding whatever is missing, especially including the name I should call you.)
 If you are not on this roster, email Dr. Love, and fill in your information.
 2. **Post-Class Minute Paper**.
 Please fill out [this Google Form](https://goo.gl/forms/qfzI3jro5wyi6vEC2) as soon as possible **after** today's class, for some class participation credit, and to provide us with some feedback about how things are going so far.
 Thanks in advance.

 ## Audio Recordings